rmpayaby/FYS-STK4155_project3/README.md

 If there are any questions or any more information is needed regarding the original data sets and its features, send an e-mail to rmbp@multiconsult.no.

-Rhere might be a possibility to upload parts of the data sets under certain circumstances.
+There might be a possibility to upload parts of the data sets under certain circumstances.